Last Updated on March 14, 2023

 Swiss cheese is safe for pregnant women if it’s pasteurized up to 161 °F (72 °C) for 15 seconds.
 Aged Swiss cheese is safe during pregnancy if it’s a hard cheese.
-If it’s not pasteurized or only partially pasteurized, it should be cooked prior to consumption to make it safe.
+If it’s not pasteurized or only partially pasteurized cheese, it should be cooked prior to consumption to make it safe cheese.

 Are all Swiss cheeses the same?
 Should I be worried that it’s a ripened cheese?
 What are safe brands available on the market?
 Find out the answers below!

 Is Swiss Cheese Safe During Pregnancy?

 Swiss cheese is safe to eat during pregnancy if it’s pasteurized up to 161 °F (72 °C) for 15 seconds.
 If it’s unpasteurized cheese, it’s recommended that you cook it first, unless it’s aged and is a harder type of cheese.

 Swiss cheese, like the name suggests, comes from Switzerland.
 However, there is now made in the U.S. For the purposes of pregnancy safety, you can treat both types the same way.

 This cheese is one of the most difficult types of cheese to produce.
 Manufacturing demands the right equipment, experience, and operation.
 Thus, it is not recommended to produce Swiss cheese at home (source: USDA).

 The Swiss cheese available in the U.S., called American Swiss, is sometimes mistaken for Emmental cheese.